N-Germek/city-explorer/README.md

 05-10-2022 9:25pm - completed first build out pieces of Lab 6.
 05-10-2022 10:38pm - proofread, debugged and deployed app.js.
 05-14-2022 11:30pm - added times to README, continued to troubleshoot CORS permission issue.
+05-19-2022 11:12am - continued to troubleshoot CORS issues with TA and tutor.
+05-21-2022 10:38pm - continued to troubleshoot CORS issues and added Map component.
+05-23-2022 1:18pm - continued to troubleshoot CORS and Key issues with TA.
+05-23-2022 11:43pm - created code for Map to render.
+05-24-2022 8:31pm - corrected render code corrected and Error.js created.

 ## Credit and Collaborations